CLI Reference

 burner ls [--status <status>]

-Shows a table of all your previews with their ID, subdomain, status, expiry, and command.
+Shows a table of all your burners with their ID, subdomain, status, expiry, and command.
 Filter by status with --status running, --status failed, etc.

 burner rm